 Calculate the Calories Burned While Running with the Calorie Calculator

-When it comes to burning calories you could not have picked a better exercise than running.
+When it comes to burning calories you could not have picked a better exercise than running!
+It is a very efficient form of exercise when you consider the calories burned per minute of exercise spent.

-Opposed to popular belief the speed you run has little effect to calories burned during your run.
+By the way, opposed to popular belief the speed at which you run has little effect to calories burned during your run.

 It's almost all about distance.

-So, running one mile fast vs running one mile slow does not make much of a difference in calorie usage.
+Running one mile fast vs running one mile slow does not make much of a difference in calorie usage.
 Of course, when you go fast, it will take you less time to cover the distance.
+And it is true that when you run faster, you burn more calories post-exercise.

 Back to the calorie calculator.
 The formula used in this calculation is: